Sunnybank

 Sunnybank has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely affecting the region.
-Notable initiatives include the Macgregor State High School Major Upgrade & Expansion, 12-20 Bothwell Street Apartments, Macgregor Gardens Retirement Village Expansion, and Salina Towers.
+AreaSearch has identified 23 projects likely to impact the area, significantly influencing its performance.
+Key projects include Macgregor State High School Major Upgrade & Expansion, 12-20 Bothwell Street Apartments, Macgregor Gardens Retirement Village Expansion, and Salina Towers.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.